 Masks: The session is encouraging all members to wear masks to church from the time that they enter the building until they leave the building.
 We know this is an inconvenience and may be a little awkward for some.
 However, we think it is the best thing to do right now.
 If you do not have a mask and need one, some will be provided by the church.

-Seating: We have removed half of the chairs to help with distancing.
+Seating: We have distanced chairs to help with COVID-19 precautions.
 Chairs are arranged in small groups so households can sit together.

 Communion: Households will be invited, row by row, to receive the Lord’s Supper at the front of the room.
 Communion will be served in individual cups of wine and gluten/nut-free cracker.
 Participants will take the wine and cracker back to their seats so that we can allow proper distancing.
 We have adjusted how Elders administer the elements to minimize contact.